Ryan Campbell (soccer): Club career

-Gotham FC

-Gotham FC announced on January 10, 2025, that the club had signed Campbell to her first professional contract on a one-year contract.
-On March 15, she picked up a yellow card from the bench for delay of game during stoppage time in the season opener.
+Gotham FC announced on January 10, 2025, that they had signed Campbell to her first professional contract on a one-year contract.
+On March 15, she picked up a yellow card from the bench for delay of game in stoppage time of the season opener against the Seattle Reign.
 In April, after injuries to Campbell and Shelby Hogan, assistant goalkeeping coach Michelle Betos briefly came out of retirement to back up Ann-Katrin Berger.
-Campbell made her professional debut against the Utah Royals on June 13, seeing out the last 10 minutes of the game even as Gotham was down to nine players by the end of the 3–0 victory.
+Campbell made her professional debut against the Utah Royals on June 13, replacing Berger to see out the last 10 minutes as Gotham was down to nine players by the end of their 3–0 victory.
 On August 12, Gotham announced a three-year contract extension for Campbell, keeping her with the club through 2028.
-Campbell made her first professional start on September 17, starring in a CONCACAF W Champions Cup match against the Vancouver Rise Academy.
+She made her first professional start on September 17, featuring in a 4–1 win against the Vancouver Rise Academy in the CONCACAF W Champions Cup group stage.
+The third-choice rookie was unused the rest of the season as Gotham won the 2025 NWSL Championship over the Washington Spirit, the club's second NWSL title.

+On July 16, 2026, Campbell joined USL Super League champions Lexington SC on loan for the rest of the year with the option to extend the loan another six months.
+She made her Super League debut on August 15, 2026, keeping a clean sheet in Lexington's season-opening victory over Brooklyn FC.